 “The most horrid thing about you is that you’re just as grouchy now that you know your bill will be paid as you were before.
 You were mean and worried then and you’re mean and worried now.
 The expression on your face hasn’t changed one bit.
 It’s a dangerous man who reacts more or less in the same way to good news or bad news.
 I came here for two reasons.
 The first reason, naturally, was in order to see your face when you realized that a bill which you never expected to be paid was to be paid after all.
 I expected to be able to watch the transition.
 You understand – enemy into friend-that’s always terribly exciting.
 That’s why in a good movie the hero often hates the heroine until the very end.”

-In Bowles’ rendition of taking back honor, I saw in wild fervor, the Dhanush in VIP who renders a two minute long monologue to an upper class, entitled brat.
+In Bowles’ rendition of taking back honor, I saw the fervor of Dhanush in VIP who renders a two minute long monologue to an upper caste, upper class, entitled brat.
 They are both at the opposite ends of class yes, but both have been jilted by being shown what they lack and they are now taking back ground.

 Jane Bowles, according to this New Yorker essay, is forgotten.
 There is no trace of her in her own home where she lived with her writer husband.
 He, of course is remembered.
 This is the saddest thing I learnt today.